 Taking Faslodex may cause you to lose weight.
 This is because it can lower your appetite, which makes you not want to eat as much or as often.

-Weight gain is not a side effect that occurred in clinical trials.
+Weight gain is not a side effect that occurred in clinical trials of this drug.
 It’s unlikely that Faslodex will cause you to gain weight.
-Talk with your doctor if you’re concerned about your appetite or if you’re gaining or losing during your treatment.
+Talk with your doctor if you’re concerned about your appetite or if you’re experiencing weight changes during your treatment.

 Hair loss